List of discontinued Bose headphones: IE2 / MIE2

 The IE2 in-ear headphones were sold from 2010 until 2016.
 Unlike many other in-ear headphones, they are not inserted deep into the ear canal, rather the fit is similar to an earbud.
 Therefore, noise isolation is less effective than Canalphones The audio quality of the IE2 was judged to be outperformed by other models in its price class.

 The MIE2 and MIE2i were sold from 2010 until 2015.
 The MIE2 headset is the same as the IE2 headphones, but with a microphone added so that it operates as a cellphone headset.
 The MIE2i headset is a version of the MIE2 design for Apple devices (including the iPhone, iPod, iMac, iPad).
 It incorporates an in-line remote control for volume, track up/down and access to select Apple voice applications.

+QuietComfort 20

+The "QuietComfort 20" (QC20) and QC20i in-ear headphones were released in 2015 and are the company's first in-ear noise cancelling headphones.

+It received a 2014 Red Dot Design Award.
+Also, it received a CNET's Editors' Choice Award of 4.5/5 points for its active noise-cancelling.

+The QC20 model is for Android, Windows and Blackberry devices, while the QC20i is designed for Apple devices and includes volume controls on the remote.

+The noise cancelling hardware and micro-USB supported rechargeable battery is contained with a box located near the headphone jack, similar to the QuietComfort 1.
+The earbuds are similar to the IE2 headphones.
+A button on the remote labelled "Aware Mode" reduces noise cancellation to let in ambient noise.